bitnami/charts/bitnami/mariadb-galera/README.md

 ```

 | Note: you need to substitute the placeholders _[ROOT_PASSWORD]_, _[MARIADB_PASSWORD]_ and _[MARIABACKUP_PASSWORD]_ with the values obtained from instructions in the installation notes.

+### To 2.0.0

+In this version was improved the bootstraping.
+Nnow it is possible to indicate a node where to bootstrap from, and force the parameter `safe_to_bootstrap`.
+This allows to handle situations where the cluster was not cleanly stopped.
+It should be safe to upgrade from v1 of the chart, but it is wise to create always a backup before performing operations where there is a risk of data loss.

 ### To 1.0.0